desultory/ugrd/readme.md

 #### base_modules.gpg

-This module is required to perform GPG decryption within the initramfs
+This module is required to perform GPG decryption within the initramfs.

 `gpg_public_key` is used to specify the location of a GPG public key to be added to the initramfs and imported into the keyring on start.
+This should be defined globally and cen be used with a YubiKey.

 #### base_modules.cryptsetup